Supervised By: Transportation Director

 - Skill in interpreting and applying planning guidelines and ordinances.

-- Ability to establish effective working relationships and use good judgement, initiative, and resourcefulness when interacting with the media, a diverse public, governmental units and elected officials, and other employees.
+- Ability to establish effective working relationships and use good judgement, initiative and resourcefulness when dealing with the media, the public, other employees, and governmental units.

-- Ability to critically assess situations, problem-solve, work effectively under stress, within deadlines, and in public situations.
+- Ability to critically assess situations, solve problems, work effectively under stress, within deadlines, and in public situations.

 - Ability to attend meetings as scheduled at times other than regular business hours.